Corporate Governance

 The Company has established the Nomination and Remuneration Committee as a voluntary advisory body in order to enhance the fairness, transparency, and objectivity of procedures related to the nomination, remuneration, etc., of directors and enhance corporate governance.
 The Board of Directors has resolved that at least half of the members of this committee will be independent officers.
 For the purpose of contributing to the establishment of appropriate management systems and ensuring the transparency of management, this committee mainly deliberates the appointment and dismissal of directors, succession plans, and remuneration for officers, and it expresses its views to the Board of Directors.

-At present, the Nomination and Remuneration Committee consists of three directors, including two independent outside directors.
-In fiscal 2024, the committee met twice, and deliberated director candidates, the skills matrix, succession plans, and remuneration for officers.
-The attendance of each committee member in fiscal 2024 is as follows.
+directors.
+For the fiscal year ended April 30, 2025, the committee met 7 times, and deliberated director candidates, the skills matrix, succession plans, and remuneration for officers.
+The attendance of each committee member for the fiscal year ended April 30, 2025 is as follows.

 Name